Jamie Lenman: Muscle Memory (2013–2016)

 After Reuben disbanded, Lenman concentrated on his work as an illustrator but would still receive letters and meet people who praised his work with Reuben, which encouraged him to get back into writing and performing.
 Lenman first hinted in 2010 that he would "probably finish the songs in my head" at some point and release them, although stated he did not know if and when that would be.
 Over the following years Lenman quietly worked away on new music, being in full-time employment at The Guardian – as well as working on other freelance projects Lenman worked "bit-by-bit" over around four-years with producer-friend Harry Goodchild.
 Early on in the process, Lenman assembled to practice his material with.
 Initially, Lenman found that he was writing and recording material that sounded like his previous band Reuben, and became interested in making a more pronounced leap in musical style.

 On 23 September 2013 it was announced Lenman would be releasing his first record, Muscle Memory through Xtra Mile Recordings, as well as going on tour in the United Kingdom for the first time since Reuben split.
 The announcement also saw the release of his first double single "Fizzy Blood" & "Pretty Please".
 Both single tracks began receiving radio and videoplay on XFM, Kerrang!
 TV, Scuzz and Amazing Radio amongst others.

 The 23 track album was released on 11 November 2013, with one half featuring "extreme, aggressive metal" and the other half "all folk and jazz".
 The release day was celebrated with an instore performance at Banquet Records.
 Lenman's first tour in 2013 saw him accompanied by a three-piece band, including Angus Cowan who worked both in the studio and on tour with Reuben, Dan Kavanagh on drums and Chris Coulter on guitar.
-Lenman's wife Katie also accompanied him on the tour, singing on the tracks "Little Lives" and "If You Have To Ask You'll Never Know", whilst an extended choir would join the band for the performance of "A Day In The Life".
+Lenman's wife Lena also accompanied him on the tour, singing on the tracks "Little Lives" and "If You Have To Ask You'll Never Know", whilst an extended choir would join the band for the performance of "A Day In The Life".